climatepolicyradar/knowledge-graph/scripts/sampling_for_sectors_classifier/README.md

 # Sampling for sectors classifier

 We're currently trying to build a classifier for [economic sectors](https://climatepolicyradar.wikibase.cloud/wiki/Item:Q709).
-To build classifiers for the more nuanced subconcepts, we need to collect a set of hand-labelled passages of text which pertain to each concept.
-To build that hand-labelled dataset, we need data for labelling, and for that, we need to parse a whole load of new documents.
+To evaluate the performance of these classifiers (and to build more sophisticated classifiers for the more nuanced concepts), we need to collect a set of hand-labelled passages of text which pertain to each concept.
+To build those hand-labelled datasets, we need data for labelling, and for that, we need to parse a whole load of new documents.

-These scripts parse a set of docs from corporate disclosures and litigation so that they can be sampled by a separate script in the knowledge-graph repo.
+These scripts parse a set of docs from new sources (MCFs, litigation, corporate disclosures) so they can be combined with other datasets and sampled for hand-labelling.

-The script uses the `azure_pdf_parser` cli runner to do this.
-The pdfs and parser output objects are written to a local `data/` directory, which is not committed to version control.
-Instead, the data is persisted in an s3 bucket for later use.
+After downloading the raw pdf documents, they're parsed by the `azure_pdf_parser` cli runner.
 Then we use the `navigator_document_parser` library to translate the documents to English, and extract the text from the documents.

+We also add fields for world bank region and dataset source, so that we can produce a weighted sample of documents to satisfy our equity constraints.

-The text is then saved to a local `data/` directory, which is also not committed to version control.
-Instead, the data is persisted in an s3 bucket for later use.
+The data is persisted in an s3 bucket for later use.

 ## Environment variables